 - 2 lemons zested and juiced

 - 6 large egg whites (180g)

 - In a food processor or a large bowl, combine flour and salt.
-Mix well.1 ¼ cup all purpose flour, ¼ tsp sea salt
+Mix well.1 ¼ cup all purpose flour, ¼ teaspoon sea salt

 - Cut in the butter with a knife or by pulsing the food processor.
 You want larger pea sized pieces of butter with smaller breadcrumbs.½ cup butter

 - Mix together ice water and apple cider vinegar.
-Gradually add water tablespoon by tablespoon into the flour and butter mixture, mixing until a dough forms.½ cup ice water, ½ tbsp vinegar
+Gradually add water tablespoon by tablespoon into the flour and butter mixture, mixing until a dough forms.½ cup ice water, ½ tablespoon vinegar

 - As soon as a dough forms turn onto a lightly floured surface.
 Flatten and fold two times to create layers.

 - Shape into a disk and wrap with plastic wrap.
 Refrigerate for at least 30 minutes.
 You can make the curd while it chills.